 A smooth single paceline developed, but after a few miles JackRabbit announced his probable caloric deficit and decision to return to Trenton on SR47.
 Shortly afterward a slight increase in pace left him behind, alone to contemplate life for at least another hour.
 The remaining six rolled together onto sector seven, and the terrible surface conditions immediately produced a fracture: three off the front together and three each suffering solo behind.
 With Dr. WTF, Pfaff Junior and Big Ryan off on a break together, the remainder fought their own solo battles over the next six miles until a phone call-prompted regrouping at CR232.
 At this point it became evident that Pfaff Senior had gone deep into the pain cave – he was done and only capable of hoping for a church water spigot somewhere up the road.
 And then there were five…

 Once you enter sector eight, it is essentially all limerock for almost 20 miles to the finish.
 BHT and Gator Scott rode together for miles – there was little incentive to go solo at this point.
 With just over 12 miles to go, Pfaff Junior sat by the roadside staring into the pastures, completely shattered.
 After ascertaining he would survive and had a ride coming to fetch him (he called his mum), Gator and BHT continued onwards.
 Despite splitting up on Tyler Grade into Trenton, they emerged as the only riders to complete the event behind Dr. WTF and Big Ryan.

-Everyone was on empty over the final miles – three bottles simply wasn’t enough.
-Two bottles was complete surrender.
+Everyone was on empty over the final miles – three bottles simply weren’t enough.
+Two bottles were complete surrender.